Midland Counties Railway: Competition

 Initially the Midland Counties' Railway did not prosper due to competition from the Birmingham and Derby Junction Railway which also transported coal from the East Midlands to London, via Hampton-in-Arden.
 An ensuing price war between the two companies almost drove both of them out of business.

 The MCR made an agreement with the North Midland for exclusive access to its passengers.
 In retaliation the Birmingham board opposed a bill that the MCR had submitted to Parliament.
 Both lines were in dire straits and paying minuscule dividends.

 The North Midland was also suffering severe financial problems arising from the original cost of the line and its buildings.
 At length George Hudson took control of the NMR and adopted Robert Stephenson's suggestion that the best outcome would be for the three lines to merge.

 Hudson foresaw that the directors of the MCR would resist the idea and made a secret agreement with the B&DJR for the NMR to take it over.
 This would of course take away the MCR's customers from Derby and the North and, when news leaked out, shares in the B&DJR rose dramatically.

 Hudson was able to give the MCR directors an ultimatum, and persuaded the line's shareholders to override their board and the stage was set for amalgamation.

 Midland Railway

-In 1844, the Birmingham and Derby Junction Railway, the Midland Counties' Railway and the North Midland Railway merged to form the new Midland Railway.
+In 1844, the Birmingham and Derby Junction Railway, the Midland Counties' Railway and the North Midland Railway merged under the Midland Railway (Consolidation) Act 1844 (7 & 8 Vict. c. xviii) to form the new Midland Railway.

 The Mansfield and Pinxton Railway was finally connected in 1847, and the extension to Chesterfield was built in 1862.
 Now known as the Erewash Valley Line, it joined near where the three original lines met at Trent Junction, crossing to the up (London) line on the level at Platt's Crossing.
 This potentially dangerous arrangement was removed when Trent station was built in 1862 and the whole junction was remodelled.

 This underwent many changes over the years, the station finally closing in 1968.